KamalE2logy/mobile-sdk/android/README.md

 #### TRY IT OUT

-1. Before you can use the SDK, please obtain a MappedIn API key from [here](http://portal.mappedin.com/client-key/)
+1. Before you can use the SDK, please obtain a MappedIn API key by contacting support@mappedin.ca
 2. You will also need to obtain a Google Maps Android API v2 key from the [Google Deveoper Console](http://console.developers.google.com/)
 3. Check-out the demo app on how to setup the keys and how to use the various MappedIn SDK components in your app.
     - Both the MappedIn API key and Google Maps Android API v2 key need to be placed in the `AndroidManifest.xml` file